openid/Contract-Exchange-Extension/spec/draft-3/contract.rst

 * id

     * opitinal,string(URI)
-    * Identifier to this Contract
+    * Identifier to this Contract Part

 * contract_id

     * string(URI)
     * Unique URL given by Signatory.
-All Contract Part provided to each Party from Proposal MUST be same.
+All Contract Part provided to each Party for a Proposal MUST be same.

 * party_id